mitranim/prax/impl.md

     content -> exception -> old content

 `E` bypasses this because it always creates a new node.
-Exceptions during `E` don't break existing content, unless someone passes an array of pre-existing nodes to be "stolen".
+Exceptions during `E` don't break existing content, unless someone passes a collection of pre-existing nodes to be "stolen".

-## Void Elems
+## `resetText`

-Browsers technically allow appending children to a void element such as `link` or `img`.
-In the DOM, the children are present, but when serializing, they're ignored.
-We specifically forbid void element children, in order to minimize gotchas and ensure symmetry between `str.mjs` and `dom.mjs`.
+Currently forces creation of a new text node.
+Could be optimized, but needs benchmarks first.
+Alternative implementation would cost a lot more code.

 ## Str Performance